Communication studies: Foundations of the academic discipline

 The institutionalization of communication studies in U.S. higher education and research has often been traced to Columbia University, the University of Chicago, and the University of Illinois Urbana-Champaign, where early pioneers of the field worked after the Second World War.

 Wilbur Schramm is considered the founder of the field of communication studies in the United States.
 Schramm was hugely influential in establishing communication as a field of study and in forming departments of communication studies across universities in the United States.
 He was the first individual to identify himself as a communication scholar; he created the first academic degree-granting programs with communication in their name; and he trained the first generation of communication scholars.
 Schramm had a background in English literature and developed communication studies partly by merging existing programs in speech communication, rhetoric, and journalism.
-He also edited a textbook The Process and Effects of Mass Communication (1954) that helped define the field, partly by claiming Paul Lazarsfeld, Harold Lasswell, Carl Hovland, and Kurt Lewin as its founding forefathers.
+He also edited a textbook, The Process and Effects of Mass Communication (1954), that helped define the field, partly by claiming Paul Lazarsfeld, Harold Lasswell, Carl Hovland, and Kurt Lewin as its founding fathers.

 Schramm established three important communication institutes: the Institute of Communications Research (University of Illinois at Urbana-Champaign), the Institute for Communication Research (Stanford University), and the East-West Communication Institute (Honolulu).
 The patterns of scholarly work in communication studies that were set in motion at these institutes continue to this day.
 Many of Schramm's students, such as Everett Rogers and David Berlo went on to make important contributions of their own.

 The first college of communication was founded at Michigan State University in 1958, led by scholars from Schramm's original ICR and dedicated to studying communication scientifically using a quantitative approach.
 MSU was soon followed by important departments of communication at Purdue University, University of Texas-Austin, Stanford University, University of Iowa, University of Illinois, University of Pennsylvania, The University of Southern California, and Northwestern University.

 Associations related to Communication Studies were founded or expanded during the 1950s.
 The National Society for the Study of Communication (NSSC) was founded in 1950 to encourage scholars to pursue communication research as a social science.
 This Association launched the Journal of Communication in the same year as its founding.
-Like many communication associations founded around this decade, the name of the association changed with the field.
+Like many communication associations founded in this decade, the association's name changed as the field evolved.
 In 1968 the name changed to the International Communication Association (ICA).